 - Visit the Conservation Hut Cafe for a coffee with a view

 Directly south of Sydney lies the Royal National Park.

 Full of Eucalyptus trees, jagged cliffs, and near-deserted beaches, it’s hard to believe this oasis of natural beauty is so close to the city.

 Some of the best things to do in the Royal National park include:

 - Walking along the Coast Track and seeing incredible sights like the Balconies and the Wedding Cake Rock

 - Enjoying a coffee and a snack at a cute little cafe in Bundeena (one of the only actual towns in the Royal National Park)

 - Hiking to the unique and picturesque Figure 8 Pools (only possible at low tide!)

 - Camping at the secluded and peaceful North Era Beach

-For more information about these places, check out this Guide To The Royal National Park: Sydney, Australia.
+For more information about these places, check out: The Best Things To Do in the Royal National Park

 Grand Pacific Drive